Gary Merrill: Career

-Before entering films, Merrill's deep cultured voice won him a recurring role as Batman in the Superman radio series.
+Before entering films, Merrill's deep cultured voice won him a recurring role as Bruce Wayne / Batman in the Superman radio series.
 His film career began promisingly, with roles in films such as Twelve O'Clock High (1949) and All About Eve (1950), but he rarely moved beyond supporting roles in his many Westerns, war movies, and medical dramas.
+He played a detective and love interest of Barbara Stanwyck's character in Witness to Murder (1954).
 His television career was extensive.
 He appeared from 1954 to 1956 as Jason Tyler on the crime drama Justice.

 In 1958, Merrill guest starred with June Lockhart in the roles of Joshua and Emily Newton in the episode "Medicine Man" of the series Cimarron City.

 Merrill had recurring roles in Then Came Bronson with Michael Parks and Young Doctor Kildare, both of which lasted less than a season.

 In addition to Merrill's starring roles in several episodes of Alfred Hitchcock Presents, in November 1963 he starred with Phyllis Thaxter and Fess Parker (Daniel Boone) in an episode of The Alfred Hitchcock Hour ("Nothing Ever Happens in Linvale").

 In 1964, he starred as city editor Lou Sheldon in the short-lived drama The Reporter.

 In 1967, he starred in the Elvis Presley film Clambake, with costar James Gregory.

 Aside from an occasional role as narrator, Merrill essentially retired from the entertainment business after 1980.
 Shortly before his death, he authored the autobiography Bette, Rita and the Rest of My Life (1989).

-Personal life
+Personal life and death

 Merrill's first marriage, to Barbara Leeds in 1941, ended in divorce in Mexico on July 28, 1950.
 That same day, he married Bette Davis, his costar from All About Eve, and adopted her daughter, Barbara, from a previous marriage.
 They adopted two more children, Margot and Michael, but they had a bitter divorce in 1960.

 Often politically active, he campaigned in 1958 to elect the Democrat Edmund Muskie as governor of Maine.
 He also took part in the Selma to Montgomery marches in 1965 to promote Black voter registration.
 In response to U.S. President Lyndon B. Johnson's Vietnam War policy, he unsuccessfully sought nomination to the Maine legislature as an anti-war, pro-environmentalist primary candidate.